jundalisay/superb/content/en/research/descartes/method/part-1.md

 If this Discourse appear too long to be read at once, it may be divided into six Parts= and, in the first, will be found various considerations touching the Sciences; in the second, the principal rules of the Method which the Author has discovered, in the third, certain of the rules of Morals which he has deduced from this Method; in the fourth, the reasonings by which he establishes the existence of God and of the Human Soul, which are the foundations of his Metaphysic; in the fifth, the order of the Physical questions which he has investigated, and, in particular, the explication of the motion of the heart and of some other difficulties pertaining to Medicine, as also the difference between the soul of man and that of the brutes; and, in the last, what the Author believes to be required in order to greater advancement in the investigation of Nature than has yet been made, with the reasons that have induced him to write.
  -->

 Good sense is the most equally distributed among men.
 Everyone thinks himself having it.

-Those who are the most difficult to satisfy in everything else, do not usually desire a larger measure of good sense than they already possess.
+Those who are the most difficult to satisfy in everything else, do not usually desire a larger measure of good sense than they already have.

 Their conviction shows that:
 - the power of judging is by nature equal in all men
-- the diversity of our opinions, consequently, does not arise from some being endowed with a larger share of reason than others, but solely from this, that we conduct our thoughts along different ways, and do not fix our attention on the same objects.
+- the diversity of our opinions, consequently, does not arise from some being endowed with a larger share of reason than others.
+Instead, it comes from us:
+  - conducting our thoughts in different ways, and
+  - not fixing our attention to the same objects.

 Having a vigorous mind is not enough.
 One must apply it.